anthonygardner/plant/README.md

 ## Overview

 `plant` is a Python Library for Autonomous Navigation and Tracking research.
-Current areas of interest include:

-- Computer vision
-- Position and attitude estimation
-- Control algorithms

 > [!NOTE]
 > This repository is currently under construction.